-Counseling Psychology Scholarships
+Counseling, Therapy, and School Psychology Scholarships

-Refer to the Graduate School Admissions website for scholarship application forms and current deadlines and information.
+Refer to the Graduate School Admissions website for scholarship application forms, deadlines, and more information.

-CPSY Diversity Scholarship Fund
+Counseling Psychology Diversity Scholarship

 Awarded to a new or continuing student who is a member of a currently or historically underrepresented racial or ethnic group, or who has demonstrated significant commitment to serving racially or ethnically diverse populations.